 Community Conch works with Bahamian conservation organizations and the Government to collect the data needed to better manage the conch fishery of The Bahamas.
 With the support of the Bahamas Department of Marine Resources, the Bahamas National Trust, and other NGOs, we conduct annual surveys of conch stocks on important fishing grounds.

 Our first conch stock assessment was completed in the summer of 2009 in the Berry Islands.
 This outer island group was selected because it is now the closest viable fishery to the population center of Nassau and because baseline data was needed to support a new marine reserve in the area.
-Since then, we have completed surveys in the traditional and commercial fishing grounds of Andros Island, the Exuma Cays, and the Bight of Abaco.
+Since then, we have completed surveys in the traditional and commercial fishing grounds of Andros Island, the Exuma Cays, the Bight of Abaco, and the Jumento Cays/Ragged Island chain.

 In addition to conducting research surveys, we work collaboratively with environmental educators in The Bahamas to design and implement outreach programs that inform, educate, and build community support for more sustainable conch harvesting methods.